vand3rlinden/vand3rlinden.github.io/content/post/m365-blocking-dcf-abuse.md

 This is what makes device code flow phishing hard to catch, and needs a security control at the tenant level.

-The page the user lands on is genuinely Microsoft's.
+The page where the user enters the device code is a legitimate Microsoft URL.
 There is no fake login form, no lookalike domain, nothing that a **check the URL** reminder would catch.

 ![IMAGE](/images/m365-blocking-dcf-abuse/dcf-example.png)